 Hiring cars and scooters are easy with many places in Pantai Cenang offering day hire.
 If you want to hire in advance, I use and recommend RentalCars.com for car hire all over the world.
 The website looks at cars available from most of the big companies and then lets you compare them on features and price.
 We used them again for this trip and were very happy.

-Driving on Langkawi was easy, particularly for us as Australian’s as they drive on the left side of the road like we do.
-Even if that is not usually for you, this is a good location to be on the “wrong” side of the road.
+Driving on Langkawi was easy, particularly for us as Australians as they drive on the left side of the road like we do.
+Even if driving is not usually on the left for you, this is a good location to be on the “wrong” side of the road.
 There is little traffic, and not so many roads that you can get too lost.
-Make sure you check if you need an International Driver’s Permit before driving here (Australians do not need one)
+Make sure you check if you need an International Driver’s Permit before driving here (Australians do not need one).